Chart Color Schemes

 Millmerran features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.5% of all households, including 23.5% couples with children, 32.2% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 33.5%, with lone person households at 30.8% and group households at 2.3%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 66.5% of all households, including 23.5% couples with children, 32.2% couples without children, and 10.1% single parent families.
+Non-family households constitute the remaining 33.5%, with lone person households at 30.8% and group households making up 2.3%.
+The median household size is 2.3 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households